percona/pmm/docs/how-to/advisors.md

 5. Chose an interval and click **Save**.

 ## Manual checks
-In addition to the automatic checks that run every 24 hours, you can also run checks manually, for ad hoc assessments of your database health and performance.
+In addition to the automatic checks that run every 24 hours, you can also run checks manually, for ad-hoc assessments of your database health and performance.

 To manually run all checks or individual ones: